RV Electrical Circuits and AC-Voltage Breakers

 So, if you divide 1500 (watts) by 110 (volts) you end up with the maximum current the coffee pot will draw, or in this case, 1500/110 = 13.6 Amps.

-Now remember this is the maximum current the coffee pot will draw.
+Now, remember that this is the maximum current the coffee pot will draw.
 In reality, it will draw a lot less when it is just keeping your coffee warm, but when it is perking the coffee, it can be operating near this maximum current limit.

 When you understand this way of calculating AC voltage limitations, you will be able to avoid plugging in two high-wattage or high-current appliances on the same circuit and operating them both at the same time.